Safety for contractors

 ∗These distances equate to a phase-to-ground exposure for these voltage categories.

 As part of our commitment to safety, SRP Safety Connection™ offers the following free resources and training to promote safety for those working around overhead and underground power lines.

-- Attend a free safety workshop – To help you work safely, SRP is hosting a free Overhead and Underground Electrical Safety Workshop in February.
-Space is limited, register today.
+- Annual free safety workshop – To help you work safely, SRP hosts a free Overhead and Underground Electrical Safety Workshop every February.

 - Electrical power line safety presentation – To help contractors reduce the risk of electricity-related accidents, SRP Safety Specialists offer a free, one-hour electrical safety awareness program that focuses on working near underground or overhead electrical transmission and distribution systems.
 The program features an energized power line model to demonstrate the effects of electrical contact and how to avoid it.